Dallas’ “Courthouse Complex”

 Tinkle’s next paragraph: “It is not that Dallas doesn’t care.
 It does.
 But it has to grow into this experience of great cities, and it will.”

 Here’s what the eastern boundary of the “courthouse complex” looked like in 1964.
 (Incidentally, the first Kennedy memorial site was chosen in April, 1964, and it was to be in the block immediately to the east of the Records Building, the one seen in the center of this photo.
 Sometime in the next few months, the location was changed to the block immediately east of the Old Red Courthouse.)

-Here’s what the southern boundary looked like in May, 1963, as the new Dallas County Courthouse began construction:
+Here’s what the southern boundary looked like when construction of the new Dallas County Courthouse began in the spring of 1963:

 And here’s the “complex” today.

 UPDATE: After posting this on the Flashback Dallas Facebook page, a person commented about having worked across the street during the new courthouse’s construction.

 On the night of June 19, 1964, a massive fire broke out on the upper floors of the new courts building, which was then under construction.
 There were 130 firefighters and more than 30 pieces of equipment on the scene according to newspaper accounts.
 The commenter wrote the following, in clipped sentences, telegram-style:

 “I started to work 1963 at Terminal Annex.
 The Court House under construction, razed by fire shortly thereafter, heat from fire made us work away from windows.
 There was no thought of leaving building as mail had to make connections to railroads.”

 First thing: Wow.
 The postal creed in action.
 Wonder if the workers got hazard pay?
 Or at least a W.C.
 Fields “hearty handclasp.”